It was billed as “the perfect crime” and the “the crime of the century.”

 All five employees had been forced at gunpoint to lie face down on the floor.
 Their hands were tied behind their backs and adhesive tape was placed over their mouths.
 During this operation, one of the employees had lost his glasses; they later could not be found on the Brink’s premises.

 As the loot was being placed in bags and stacked between the second and third doors leading to the Prince Street entrance, a buzzer sounded.
 The robbers removed the adhesive tape from the mouth of one employee and learned that the buzzer signified that someone wanted to enter the vault area.
 The person ringing the buzzer was a garage attendant.
 Two of the gang members moved toward the door to capture him; but, seeing the garage attendant walk away apparently unaware that the robbery was being committed, they did not pursue him.

-Roll of waterproof adhesive tape used to gag and bind bank employees left at the scene of the crime
+A roll of waterproof adhesive tape used to gag and bind bank employees that was left at the scene of the crime

 The FBI further learned that four revolvers had been taken by the gang.
 The descriptions and serial numbers of these weapons were carefully noted since they might prove a valuable link to the men responsible for the crime.

 In the hours immediately following the robbery, the underworld began to feel the heat of the investigation.
 Well-known Boston hoodlums were picked up and questioned by police.
 From Boston, the pressure quickly spread to other cities.
 Veteran criminals throughout the United States found their activities during mid-January the subject of official inquiry.